 Our Nutrition Program provides much-needed support for malnourished children through our Medika Mamba program.

-The FOTCOH WASH Program will include sanitary hand washing training, safe and hygienic bathroom practices, and safe and effective means for sterilizing and storing drinking water.
+The FOTCOH WASH Program provides sanitary hand washing training, safe and hygienic bathroom practices, and safe and effective means for sterilizing and storing drinking water.

 The patient population that FOTCOH serves would be unable to obtain medical care elsewhere if FOTCOH’s program was not funded and would suffer the same high mortality rate and short life expectancy that is pervasive in Haiti.